 But just because we can test something doesn’t always mean we should.

 Take the MTHFR gene, for example.
 MTHFR codes for an enzyme that helps your body convert homocysteine into an amino acid that processes proteins.
-People with mutations or variations of MTHFR may end up with homocystinuria, a disorder that affects the eyes, joints and other parts of the body.
+People with homozygous (present in two copies) mutations or variations of MTHFR may end up with homocystinuria, a disorder that affects the eyes, joints and other parts of the body.
 High homocysteine levels also have been connected to heart disease and strokes.

 There is a genetic test for MTHFR variations.
 But there’s also a cheaper and more accurate way to test for whether MTHFR variations are causing disease.
 We simply check the levels of homocysteine in the blood.
 If levels are high, we can react appropriately.
 If homocysteine levels are normal — even if there is an MTHFR variation — then nothing needs to be done clinically.